How to make hojicha latte

-Low-caffeine, Japanese style milk tea recipe
+Low-caffeine, Japanese style milk tea recipe made from roasted green tea

-And the best part, with this recipe you’ll be able to prepare hōjicha latte without hojicha power: you can use pre-made hojicha tea bags or your self-roasted green tea .
+And the best part, with this recipe you’ll be able to prepare hōjicha latte without hojicha power: you can use pre-made hojicha tea bags or your self-roasted green tea.

 Just beware: you might fall in LOVE with the comforting smell of this tea latte!